Telecommunications Engineer

 Secondary education

 NCEA Level 3 is required to enter tertiary training.
-Useful subjects include physics, maths, digital technologies and English.
+Useful subjects include maths, physics and digital technologies.

 Personal requirements